remjg/AMCtoOwncloud/README.md

 ## Configuration

-Edit the `.AMCtoOwncloud.py` and change parameters at the end:
+Edit the `.AMCtoOwncloud.py` and change the parameters at the end:

     CSV = '/path/to/csv/students.csv'
     FOLDER = 'Quizzes/'